sophtsai/Heart-Disease-ML/README.md

 ## Technology
 This project was built with Python using Google Colaboratory and various libraries such as MatplotLib, Pandas, NumPy, and Scikit-Learn.

+## Future Steps
+We are working on creating a user interface